-Very 1940’s I know, but it still holds true as a good thing to do.
+Very 1940’s, but it still holds true.
 You can recycle old clothes by turning them into pyjamas or running clothes, or even cutting them up and re-stitching them (if you’re into that sort of thing).
-I usually steal my boyfriend’s old t-shirts, cut the arms and neckline off, and turn them into tank tops for the summer.
+If the material is still strong then there are plenty of ways you can repurpose them to get the most out of your money.

 3. Selling your old clothes

 If you are fashion conscious and don't want to sacrifice your high turnover of on trend outfits, then opting for a quick turnover could be the way to save yourself some money.
 Selling clothes that you're bored of wearing but are still in style could make you some good money.
 You could sell a whole load of things you don’t want and put the money away as a small saving.

 4. Buy less, choose well, make it last